 Del Potro’s injuries force him into regular conversations about ‘what could have been’.
 But his career won’t be defined by the regularity with which he found himself in an operating theatre, even if that will inevitably asterisk the delta between his potential and his title haul (a still impressive 22 singles trophies).
 Instead he will be defined by his towering peaks.
 Serves and forehands raining down so heavily that they knocked, among others, the three greatest to ever play the game from their lofty kingdoms on multiple occasions.
 Delpo’s career will not be remembered for consistency, such accolades of longevity interrupted by bad luck and freak injuries.
 But when he was fit, Del Potro was nothing but elite.

 Del Potro has 17 wins against the Big 3 of Federer, Nadal and Djokovic, and 20 if you include Murray in the Big 4.
-Del Potro wasn’t some bit part player in this shimmering, golden generation of men’s tennis, he was a motherfucking main character.
+Del Potro wasn’t some bit part player in this shimmering, golden generation of men’s tennis, he was a main character.
 He often displaced legends of this sport not because they were faltering but because he was simply too good at tennis.
 Del Potro will be remembered perhaps most vividly as the only man to beat Roger Federer from two sets to one down in a Slam final for his lone Major title, and highest summit, at the 2009 US Open.
 As a result he is still the last non-European man to win a Slam title in this bizarre era of the greedy Big 3/4.
 Delpo’s title wins, consistently deep runs in high level tournaments in the rare healthy windows of his career, and contagiously gentle yet passionate personality have drawn in multitudes of fans from all over the world.
 A South American sporting hero and inspiration, standing up tall to sporadically break apart the European hegemony that is post-2000’s men’s tennis.
 The only time that all three of Federer, Nadal and Djokovic made the semi finals of a Slam, and yet one of them didn’t win the tournament, fittingly remains that 2009 US Open.
 Twenty year old Del Potro, at that point youthfully unburdened by the strife of eight surgeries and serious injury, showed the world what an unencumbered version of himself was capable of.
 He showed how high into the clouds those peaks stretched, and not even the best players of all time could reach higher on multiple occasions when they clashed1.
 Del Potro’s career has been brutally beset by injury, but while those injurious valleys have been low, his peaks are high enough that he will hopefully end his career with more of a focus on extreme pride for what he accomplished rather than the inevitable pondering of unrealised potential.

 Delpo noted that he hasn’t ruled out more medical interventions, using Murray and Pablo Andújar (returning recently after five elbow surgeries) as potential sources of inspiration.
 I hope the tennis gods smile on him for once.
 Delpo is roundly loved and admired by his fellow pros, and you will not find a single player with bad words to say about him as a human being or competitor.
-His legacy is one of gentle humanity & hugs and towering tennis ability that often went unmatched in a land of multiple Everests.
+His legacy is one of gentle humanity, hugs and towering tennis ability that often went unmatched even in a land of Everests.

 In his press conference yesterday Delpo tearily mentioned that tennis was his life and his passion.
 So enjoy what may be the last two weeks of that rare passion on the tour.
 And pray for one last, unlikely glimpse of those skyward peaks.
 But if not, then merely hope for a man, who is just 33 years old, to be able to live comfortably and pain free.